 Previous: How Shakespeare Thought About the Mind, with Helen Hackett

 The Folger Shakespeare: Hamlet

-Read Shakespeare's play for free online with The Folger Shakespeare.
+Read our edition of the play for free online with The Folger Shakespeare.

 Shakespeare Unlimited: Derek Jacobi on Playing Hamlet